 Now let's take a look at renaming one of your one pipelines.
 To get started, double click any pipeline name.
 From here, you will be able to rename the pipeline and save your new pipeline name.

 You can also rename and delete pipelines by selecting the pipeline options cog next to the pipeline name.
-Why not check out our guide on renaming, adding and deleting pipelines to make your board look and feel like home for your team.
+Why not check out our guide on customizing Board pipelines to make your board look and feel like home for your team.

 Looking to declutter your board and hide particular metadata such as estimates or labels?
 Click on the board view options to toggle on and off certain items.
 These changes only apply to you and wont affect your team!